 Anyone who cannot do this is himself under a delusion if he thinks he is able to help someone else.
 In order truly to help someone else, I must understand more than he — but certainly first and foremost understand what he understands.

-If I do not do that, then my greater understanding does not help him at all.
+If I do not do that, my greater understanding does not help him.
 If I nevertheless want to assert my greater understanding, then it is because I am vain or proud, then basically instead of benefiting him I really want to be admired by him.

 But all true helping begins with a humbling.